How to set up an Amazon seller account?

 Has your business suffered because of the shutdown?
 Would it have been better if you’d had a way to sell your current products online?
 Would you be better off now, if you had an online income stream?
 Prepare for the now and for the future.
 Set up an Amazon Account.

-Here are some suggestions on How To Set Up An Account.
+Here are some suggestions on How to set up an Amazon seller account.
 Of course, these are not exhaustive.

 Things to gather before you start filling out the application: